 Spanish customers, on the other hand, like home delivery in the evening significantly more than any other country in Europe.

-Similar to shipping providers and methods, providers and methods of payment are key to convert website visitors into buyers.
+Similar to shipping providers and methods, providers and methods of payment are key to converting website visitors into buyers.

 While nearly nobody pays via invoice in the UK, Italy, Poland, Spain, or France, every fifth transaction in Germany is done this way.
 Debit card or credit card payment, however, is the preferred method for more than half of the British, Spanish, and French customers while it is used by less than a quarter of Dutch, Polish, and German e-shoppers.
 Direct payments through the bank are particularly popular in Poland and mobile apps are used mainly by Dutch online shoppers.